sladericewatkins/onecms7/src/legal/privacy-policy/index.md

 Rest assured: any data we do collect will be stored securely and handled in accordance with this privacy policy.

-Last updated: November 23, 2022 (this policy is subject to change at any time)
+Last updated: April 6, 2023 (this policy is subject to change at any time)

 ## **GoatCounter**
 Used to administer: Analytics